 As a child, I really couldn’t understand why my parents would deny me these healthy supplements.
 My friends’ parents would always give them to me when I stayed over, and would even offer to send me home with some if I wanted.
 But I knew they wouldn’t be allowed so I always turned the take-homes down.
 (Although I always accepted the ones on the day, because it seemed silly to pass up the sweet treats!)

 But as an adult, I came to understand what my parents meant by getting all of my vitamins and minerals from my food.
 After all, my parents never instilled in me the habit of pills but they did instil in me the habit (and the gifted ability) to prepare healthy foods.

 And as I’ve grown and matured (and educated myself on the topic) I’ve come to understand just how much of a waste of money and time vitamin and mineral supplements are (for most people under most circumstances).
 Not only that, but I’ve come to learn and understand the dangers of vitamin and mineral overloads, too.

 I know, I know: Some of you will think that I’m crazy to not take supplements; that it’s unhealthy and that my immune system needs them.
 But the fact is that I don’t.
 (Most of the time.)
 The fact is that, save from a temporary vitamin D deficiency and an occasional bout of iron deficiency (both solved without supplements), I’ve never had problems.
-In fact, my doctors have all told me that—even with my pre-existing health problems, including a highly compromised immune system—vitamin and mineral supplements will not do me any good*.
-(And—like everyone else—could actually do harm if too much of certain things were taken.)
+In fact, my doctors have all told me that – even with my pre-existing health problems, including a highly compromised immune system – vitamin and mineral supplements will not do me any good*.
+(And, like everyone else, could actually harm if too many of certain things were taken.)